 Unlikely to mount a serious challenge.

 The horses listed above are the ante post selections for the 2017 Grand National.
-The odds displayed come from Betfair sportsbook, official entries for the 2017 race will not take place until January.
+The odds displayed come from Paddy Power sportsbook, official entries for the 2017 race will not take place until January.
 If you back a horse in the Ante Post market you will lose your stake if he doesn’t make the final line-up in April.